 Types of Polycarbonate

 According to Wikipedia, After many unsuccessful attempts to commercialize PC in the past, it saw the light of the day in the mid-1900s when it was simultaneously developed by both the United States and Germany.

 Nowadays, some firms are selling commercially graded polycarbonate plastic with their own unique signatures.
 The most popular variants include Lexan® by SABIC or Makrolon® by Bayer MaterialScience.
 There are many industrial grades available out there for polycarbonate.
 The main differentiation between materials is done through the amount of glass fiber reinforcing and the melt flow variance.

 Including additives depending on the applications is also quite common when buying commercial polycarbonates.
 Ultraviolet stabilizers are a good example, often blended for long-term protection from the sun; another good example is mold release agents used for smooth materials removal while processing.

 How is PC Manufactured?

-The most common manufacturing process for PC is condensation polymerization of bisphenol A (BPA; C15H16O2) and phosgene (COCl2).
+The most common manufacturing process for PC is the condensation polymerization of bisphenol A (BPA; C15H16O2) and phosgene (COCl2).

 Here are the common methods

 PC is supposed to be melted and forced into the mold with high pressure to mold it into the desired shape.
 Dying before processing – 2-4 hr at 120°C is crucial for smooth material flow.

 Target moisture must be at a maximum of 0.02%.

 Injection molding is the most sought-after process of polycarbonate material.
 One of the polycarbonate’s signature properties is being very sticky, so it is processed at a very high temperature to reduce the stickiness.

 Here, hot molten material is forced through a mold with high pressure.
 Once the mold cools, it shapes the material in the desired way.

 Polycarbonate is widely used in injection molding to manufacture products like PC bottles, Plates, containers, etc.

-It should be kept in mind that polycarbonate is poor-doing material, so wall thickness should not be very thin.
+It should be kept in mind that polycarbonate is poor-doing material, so the wall thickness should not be very thin.

 In this method, the molten material ( Recommended Temperature – 230-260°C) passed through a cavity, giving it the final shape.
 When the material cools, it acquires the desired shape.

 The process is highly utilized to manufacture PC sheets, pipes, profiles, etc.